alexpineda/hamilton-hotline/README.md

 This was part of a [DemoCamp Hamilton](http://www.softwarehamilton.com/democamp/democamphamilton10/).

-I will be updating this to allow for subreddit style hotlines.
+I will push the remainder of the code once I have removed the embedded credentials.

+# What does HH do?
-Function: Call a particular phone number and have it listed on the page upon recording completion
+It provides a phone number for an end-user to call.
+The recording is then listed on the site.